Collaborative causal inference on distributed data: Preliminaries

 \subsection{Distributed data setting}

-Next, we describe the settings of the distributed data in this study.
 Two types of data partitioning are often considered for distributed data analysis: horizontal and vertical \citep{imakura2021interpretable}.
 Horizontal partitioning implies that different subjects with the same covariates are owned by multiple parties, whereas vertical partitioning implies that different covariates with the same subjects are owned by multiple parties.
 Most studies on causal inference using distributed data consider only horizontal settings.
-However, the method described later can be applied to more complicated situations where data are distributed horizontally and vertically, as shown in Figure \ref{fig:setting}.
+However, our method can be applied to more complicated situations where data are distributed horizontally and vertically, as shown in Fig. \ref{fig:setting}.

-We consider that the $n$ subjects are partitioned into $c$ institutions and the $m$ covariates are partitioned into $d$ parties as follows:
+We consider that $n$ subjects are partitioned into $c$ institutions and the $m$ covariates are partitioned into $d$ parties, as follows: